Ensuring Safety And Efficiency With The Right Harness Configuration

 Using a climbing harness to establish short routes on relatively clean rock can be sufficient considering the time suspended in the harness will be relatively short and the gear loops can suspend some tools.
-Conversely the same approach on big walls can work however a full body harness is not only safer but also more efficient in ascending and descending fixed rope.
+Conversely, the same approach on big walls can work however a full-body harness is not only safer but also more efficient in ascending and descending fixed ropes.
 Relevant to either approach is the rigging method adopted to fix rope and how the developer will navigate rigging, including others if working as a team on one line e.g. a several hundred metre high wall.

-Typically an industrial rope access harness fully equipped with lanyards, side mounted rigging bags and a seat to provide the maximum comfort while suspended.
-This harness and equipment configuration when combined with Single Rope Techniques (SRT) provides the ability to work entirely independent and for the maximum possible output with unlimited cliff accessibility.
+Typically an industrial rope access harness is fully equipped with lanyards, side-mounted rigging bags and a seat to provide the maximum comfort while suspended.
+This harness and equipment configuration when combined with Single Rope Techniques (SRT) provides the ability to work entirely independently and for the maximum possible output with unlimited rock face accessibility.

-SRT methods rely upon the use of two ascenders with one normally chest mounted and the other a handled ascender combined with a foot loop that is linked to the central attachment point via a dynamic cowstail.
+SRT methods rely upon the use of two ascenders, with one normally chest mounted and the other a handled ascender combined with a foot loop that is linked to the central attachment point via a dynamic cowstail.
 This configuration is called a ‘frog rig or system’ and constitutes the most common SRT configuration.
-Originally developed by cavers then adopted by industrial rope access technicians it is a sit-stand, 2 cycle ascending system.
+Originally developed by cavers and then adopted by industrial rope access technicians, it is a sit-stand, two cycle ascending system.